hlorus/CAD_Sketcher/docs/content/interaction_system.md

-The focus of the addon lies on different aspects than blender itself.
-Addon tools usually work on one specific entity or between a few entities where the order of selection matters.
-As the existing system of selection isn't ideal in this context the addon defines a generic interaction system which allows for a powerful and flexible workflow.
+The focus of the extension lies on different aspects than blender itself.
+Extension tools usually work on one specific entity or between a few entities where the order of selection matters.
+As the existing system of selection isn't ideal in this context the extension defines a generic interaction system which allows for a powerful and flexible workflow.

 ## Stateful Operations

-Most tools in the addon are implemented as stateful tools.
+Most tools in the extension are implemented as stateful tools.
 In this context a state represents one target like a selection or a value.
 When running a tool you will iterate through these states until all states have valid input.

 Let's take the "Add Circle" tool as an example.
 Since a circle is represented by its center and radius the tool will have two states.
 One to define the center element and one to set the radius.